wulf-an/main-jar/interviews/Business_English/business_english.md

 3. Listening Skills: Understanding accents, tones, and professional vocabulary during meetings or calls.
 4. Vocabulary: Using business-related terms like “stakeholders,” “KPIs,” and “synergy” effectively.
 5. Cultural Sensitivity: Adapting language to respect different professional cultures and norms.

 ## Practical Applications

-● Interviews: Crafting responses to questions using professional terms and correct grammar.
+- **Interviews:** Crafting responses to questions using professional terms and correct grammar.
-● Emails: Writing subject lines and concise emails to ensure clarity and action.
+- **Emails:** Writing subject lines and concise emails to ensure clarity and action.
-● Meetings: Taking notes, presenting ideas, and responding effectively to queries.
+- **Meetings:** Taking notes, presenting ideas, and responding effectively to queries.
-● Negotiations: Persuading and influencing others using tactful language.
+- **Negotiations:** Persuading and influencing others using tactful language.

 ##  Conclusion